Idris Elba

 Television

 In 1995, Elba landed his first significant role on a series called Bramwell, a medical drama set in 1890s England.
-He played a central character in an episode of Season 1, an African petty thief named Charlie Carter, who lost his (white) wife to childbirth and had to figure out how to support his newborn daughter.
-His first named role arrived earlier in 1995, when he was cast as a gigolo on the "Sex" episode of Absolutely Fabulous.
+He played a central character in an episode of Season 1, an African petty thief named Charlie Carter, who lost his white wife to childbirth and had to figure out how to support his newborn daughter.
+His first named role arrived earlier in 1995, cast as a gigolo on the "Sex" episode of Absolutely Fabulous.
 Many supporting roles on British television followed, including series such as The Bill and The Ruth Rendell Mysteries.
-He joined the cast of the soap opera Family Affairs[8] and went on to appear on the television serial Ultraviolet and later on Dangerfield.[17]
-He decided to move to New York City soon after.[8]
+He joined the cast of the soap opera Family Affairs and went on to appear in the television serial Ultraviolet and later in Dangerfield.
+He decided to move to New York City soon after.
 He returned to England occasionally for a television role, such as a part in one of the Inspector Lynley Mysteries.
-In 2001, Elba played Achilles in a stage production of Troilus and Cressida in New York City.[8]
+In 2001, Elba played Achilles in a stage production of Troilus and Cressida in New York City.

-After a supporting turn on a 2001 episode of Law & Order, Elba landed a starring role on the 2002 HBO drama series The Wire.
-From 2002 to 2004, Elba portrayed Russell "Stringer" Bell in the series, perhaps his best-known role in the United States.
+After a supporting turn on a 2001 episode of Law & Order, Elba landed a starring role on the 2002 HBO drama The Wire.
+From 2002 to 2004, Elba portrayed Russell "Stringer" Bell in the series, perhaps his best-known role in the US.
 In 2005, he portrayed Captain Augustin Muganza in Sometimes in April, an HBO film about the Rwandan Genocide.
-Elba appeared on the 2007 BET special Black Men: The Truth.[18]
-He appeared as Charlie Gotso on The No. 1 Ladies' Detective Agency, filmed in Botswana.[19]
-The series premiered on 23 March 2008, Easter Sunday, on BBC One, receiving a high 6.3 million viewers and 27% of the audience share.[20]
+Elba appeared on the 2007 BET special Black Men: The Truth.
+He appeared as Charlie Gotso in The No. 1 Ladies' Detective Agency, filmed in Botswana.
+The series premiered on 23 March 2008, Easter Sunday, on BBC One, receiving a high 6.3 million viewers and 27% of the audience share.

 Film

-In 2007, Elba signed on as the lead role of the film Daddy's Little Girls, playing Monty, a blue-collar mechanic who falls in love with an attorney helping him gain custody of his kids, and finds the relationship and his custody hopes threatened by the return of his former wife.
-He appeared in 28 Weeks Later (2007) and This Christmas (2007), which brought in nearly $50 million at the box office in 2007.[22][23]
-In 2008, he starred in the horror film Prom Night and the criminal comedy RocknRolla.[22]
-In 2009, he starred in the horror film The Unborn and in Obsessed, a thriller that had him cast opposite Beyoncé.[24]
-The latter was a box office success, taking $29 million in its opening weekend.[25]
+In 2007, Elba signed on as the lead of the 2007 film Tyler Perry's Daddy's Little Girls, playing Monty, a blue-collar mechanic who falls in love with an attorney helping him gain custody of his kids, and finds the relationship and his custody hopes threatened by the return of his former wife.
+He appeared in 28 Weeks Later (2007) and This Christmas (2007), which brought in nearly $50 million at the box office in 2007.
+In 2008, he starred in the horror film Prom Night and the crime comedy RocknRolla.
+In 2009, he starred in the horror film The Unborn and in Obsessed, a thriller that had him cast opposite Beyoncé.
+The latter was a box office success, taking $29 million in its opening weekend.

 Music career

-In July 2009, Elba was the DJ for BET's current series Rising Icons.[44]
-Elba announced the release of his first single "Please Be True."[45]
-In the August 2009 issue of Essence magazine, he announced the name of his six-song EP as Kings Among Kings.[46]
-He released his EP High Class Problems Vol. 1 in the United Kingdom in February 2010, for which he has won many prizes including a Billboard Music Awards nomination.[47]
+In July 2009, Elba was the DJ for BET's new series Rising Icons.
+Elba announced the release of his first single "Please Be True."
+In the August 2009 issue of Essence magazine, he announced the name of his six-song EP as Kings Among Kings.
+He released his EP High Class Problems Vol. 1 in the United Kingdom in February 2010, for which he has won many prizes including a Billboard Music Awards nomination.

-In 2014, he produced K. Michelle's "The Rebellious Soul Musical" which debuted on VH1 on 19 August 2014.[49]
-In May, Elba featured on Mr Hudson's single "Step Into the Shadows".
-Mr Hudson also produced his album Idris Elba Presents mi Mandela, which was released in November 2014.[50][51]
+In 2014 he produced K. Michelle's "The Rebellious Soul Musical" which debuted on VH1 on 19 August 2014.
+In May Elba featured on Mr Hudson's single "Step Into the Shadows".
+Mr Hudson also produced his album Idris Elba Presents mi Mandela, which was released in November 2014.
 He also featured on the remix of Ghanaian music group, VVIP's single "selfie" together with Nigerian rapper Phyno released on 12 September 2014 and video released on YouTube on 11 April 2015.

-Elba performed a rap for the second album by Noel Fielding and Sergio Pizzorno's band, the Loose Tapestries.[52]
-Elba also rapped in a remix of Skepta's "Shutdown" which was uploaded on 1 June 2015 to SoundCloud.[53]
+Elba performed a rap for the second album by Noel Fielding and Sergio Pizzorno's band, the Loose Tapestries.
+Elba also rapped in a remix of Skepta's "Shutdown" which was uploaded on 1 June 2015 to SoundCloud.
 On 17 August, a song was released on which Elba appeared on Nigerian singer D'banj's single "Confidential", featuring Sierra Leonean rapper Shadow Boxer with the video uploaded to YouTube on 20 August.
 In November 2015, Elba opened for Madonna during her Rebel Heart Tour in Berlin, Germany.
-Elba is also featured on the Macklemore & Ryan Lewis album This Unruly Mess I've Made (2016).
+Elba is also featured on the 2016 Macklemore & Ryan Lewis album This Unruly Mess I've Made.

 Other work